Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Non-Gaussian unitaries combined with homodyne measurement

-by Eq.~\eqref{eq:rot_state}, this will generate a two-headed cat state.
-Again, letting $N=0$ and taking the optimal rotation angle $\vec{\theta}=(\pi)$, when applied to our input coherent states $\ket{\pm\alpha}$ this effectively generates another cat state which we then discriminate via homodyne detection.
-In the low-energy regime, we find performance improvements commensurable with the Fock state rotations.
-The improvements aren't as sharp in the very low-energy regime as the cat state rotations, but the improvement is more stable over a larger range of energies.
+which, according to Eq.~\eqref{eq:rot_state}, produce a two-headed cat state.
+As before, we set $N = 0$ and take the optimal rotation angle $\vec{\theta} = (\pi)$.
+When this unitary is applied to the input coherent states $\left\{\ket{\alpha},\ket{-\alpha}\right\}$, it effectively generates two cat states, which we then discriminate using homodyne detection.
+We may rewrite this gate in terms of realisable gates using the following decomposition:

+Here $\hat{U}^{(0)}_{\left\{\ket{0}\right\}}(\pi)$ is a SNAP gate \cite{PhysRevLett.115.137002, Park_2024}, and we do some additional Gaussian optimisations through displacements by the parameter $\beta_0$.
+SNAP gates have already been demonstrated in cavity quantum electrodynamics, and, in particular, unitary operations of the form in Eq.~\eqref{snapdisp} have been realised \cite{PhysRevLett.115.137002}.

+In the low-energy regime, we observe performance improvements comparable to those obtained using Fock state rotations.
+While the improvement is not as pronounced in the very low-energy limit compared to cat-state-based rotations, it remains more stable across a broader range of energies.

-We plot the performance of the coherent state rotation-based receiver in Figs. \ref{lowenergy} and \ref{highenergy}.
-In the low-energy regime ($0<\abs{\alpha}^2<0.47$) the coherent state rotation-based receiver is narrowly beaten by the cat state rotation.
-At around $\abs{\alpha}^2=1.4$ the coherent state rotation is beaten by the Kennedy receiver.
-For details on the optimal scaling of the coherent state parameter, $\beta$, see App.~\ref{ParamApp}.
+We plot the performance of the coherent-state-rotation-based receiver in Figs.~\ref{lowenergy} and \ref{highenergy}.
+In the low-energy regime ($0 < \abs{\alpha}^2 < 0.47$), the coherent state rotation is slightly outperformed by the cat-state-based rotation.
+At around $\abs{\alpha}^2 = 1.4$, its performance is overtaken by that of the Kennedy receiver.
+For details on the optimal scaling of the parameter $\beta$ for the cat and coherent state rotations, see App.~\ref{ParamApp}.